Xunnamius/black-flag/README.md

 Even worse, the complete command string (`'$0 root-positional'`) is also dumped into output, potentially without any explanatory text.

-And what if the `subcmd` command has its own positional argument called `root-positional`?
+And even with explanatory text for `root-positional`, what if the `subcmd` command has its own positional argument called `root-positional`?

 ```text
 ...